dioxfile/Network-Scripts/Generic_Firewall/README.md

 ## 1 - Shares the Internet with a single network interface;<br/>
 ## 2 - Makes secure access to SSH through knocking on the door;<br/>
 ## 3 - Use ToS;<br/>
 ## 4 - Automatically capture the network card, netmask, and network.

-## OBS: After that apply these settings to Firewall, etc.<br/>
+After that apply these settings to Firewall, etc.<br/>

 ## Firewal script too blocks DoS by pinging (death ping).